Praise the Lord (greeting)

-In the United Methodist Church, among other Christian denominations, the "Praise the Lord" is used as a liturgical greeting during the season of Eastertide in the Christian kalendar.
+In the United Methodist Church, among other Christian denominations, the "Praise the Lord" is used as a liturgical greeting during the season of Eastertide in the Christian calendar.
 In the Methodist worship, it serves as the response to the presider's blessing, as well as being an ejaculatory prayer during revival meetings.
 The Church of England, mother Church of the Anglican Communion, uses "Praise the Lord" as a call to worship too.